Salisbury

 Salisbury is characterized by a strong sense of community and cultural traditions that reflect its historical roots.
 The village has several vital facilities that serve the community:

 The village celebrates the Feast of St. Theresa, honouring the patron saint of the Salisbury Catholic Church.
 This event features religious ceremonies, music, dance, and communal feasting.
-Salisbury also participates in national celebrations like Independence Day and Carnival, showcasing local music genres like calypso and bouyon, and traditional folk dances.
+Salisbury also participates in national celebrations, such as Independence Day and Carnival, showcasing local music genres like calypso and bouyon, as well as traditional folk dances.
 These events strengthen community bonds and preserve cultural heritage.

 Notable Personalities